Hydro-Meteorological hazards#

 See also

-The Fathom v2 global dataset can be requested for use in World Bank projects by filling the request form.
+The Fathom v3 global dataset can be requested for use in World Bank projects by filling the request form.

-• WRI hazard maps are the preferred choice only in cases when 1) data needs to be open/public; 2) explicit climate scenarios are required, however the scientific quality and granularity of this dataset is far from the one offered by Fathom – and far from optimal, in general (low resolution, old baseline, simplified modelling).
+• WRI hazard maps are the preferred choice in cases when data needs to be open/public and explicit climate scenarios are required.
+However the low resolution of this dataset makes it far from optimal to measure exposure and risk.

 Name